 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 is based on the principle that revenue is recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers, including significant judgments and changes in judgments.
 ASU 2014-09 permits the use of either full retrospective or modified retrospective methods of adoption.
-On July 9, 2015, the FASB voted to defer the effective date by one year to December 15, 2017, for interim and annual reporting periods beginning after that date.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date by one year to December 15, 2017, for interim and annual reporting periods beginning after that date.
 Early adoption is permitted, but not before the original effective date of December 15, 2016.
 We are currently evaluating the method of adoption and the impact that this guidance will have on our financial statements and disclosure.

 In April 2015, the FASB issued ASU 2015-03, Interest-Imputation of Interest (Subtopic 835-30) - Simplifying the Presentation of Debt Issuance Costs.
 ASU 2015-03 requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-ASU 2015-03 is effective for interim and annual reporting periods beginning after December 15, 2015, and requires retrospective application.
+In August 2015, the FASB issued ASU 2015-15, Interest - Imputation of Interest (Subtopic 835-30): Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements - Amendments to SEC Paragraphs Pursuant to Staff Announcement at June 18, 2015 EITF Meeting (SEC Update), which clarifies that companies may continue to present unamortized debt issuance costs associated with line of credit arrangements as an asset.
+ASU 2015-03 and ASU 2015-15 are effective for interim and annual reporting periods beginning after December 15, 2015, and require retrospective application.
 Early adoption is permitted.
-ASU 2015-03 is not expected to have a significant impact on our financial statements and disclosure.
+ASU 2015-03 and ASU 2015-15 are not expected to have a significant impact on our financial statements and disclosure.

 In April 2015, the FASB issued ASU 2015-05, Intangibles - Goodwill and Other Internal-Use Software (Subtopic 350-40) - Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 ASU 2015-05 provides guidance to customers about whether a cloud computing arrangement includes a software license.
 If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement as a service contract.
+If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The new guidance does not change the accounting for a customer's accounting for service contracts.
 ASU No. 2015-05 is effective for interim and annual reporting periods beginning after December 15, 2015.
 Early adoption is permitted.
-We are currently evaluating the impact that this guidance will have on our financial statements and disclosure.
+ASU 2015-05 is not expected to have a significant impact on our financial statements and disclosure.